Owyn/CSS2RSS/README.md

 * for `1) item` - `@` at start - enables searching for multiple links inside the found item, e.g. one `div` item and multiple `a` links inside it and you want it as separate feed items
 * for everything after `1) item` - `~` as the whole argument - to let the script decide what to do (default action) - e.g. use 1st found link inside the item, use whole text inside the item as the description etc (not actually an option, but rather a format for the argument line), e.g. `python css2rss.py div.itemclass ~ span.description` (here link's inner text (2nd argument) will be used as the title by default action but description is being looked for (3rd argument))
 * for `2) title` , `5) item title 2nd part` and `3) item description` - `!` at start - makes it a static specified value (after the !), e.g. `"!my title"`, if you make 1st part of the title fixed then 2nd part title addon would get auto-enabled and it would use text inside the found link as the 2nd part (unless you specify what to use manually as the 5th argument)
-* for `2) title` , `5) item title 2nd part` - `$` at start - executes a python code expression instead of using CSS selectors, uses found item link as a starting point and takes `text` from it `eval("tLink."+your_inputted_argument).text`, see https://www.crummy.com/software/BeautifulSoup/bs4/doc/ for things you can do with it - e.g. go one level up (to the parent element) or to the next element - or select elements CSS selectors can't select, see example below
+* for everything (even for the `1) item` - `$` at start - executes (via `eval()`) a python code expression instead of using CSS selectors, the return value of that expression will be used for that item e.g. `$found_link.find('img')['alt']` would return `alt` text from an `img` element inside found link, see https://www.crummy.com/software/BeautifulSoup/bs4/doc/ for things you can do with the soup - e.g. go one level up (to the parent element) or to the next element - or select elements CSS selectors can't select, or anything you can do with Python - see examples section below
 * for `6) date` - `?` at start - tells the parser that you're expecting an Americal format of date - "Month/Day/Year"

 ## Notes: